niteshthapa/Javascriptshorts/README.md

 # Javascript
-You will find all the files related to Javascript code
+All the files related to Javascript code